angles-n-daemons/angles-n-daemons.github.io/content/posts/20230823-exploring-technical-interviews.md

 Time spent
 8/23 - 45m
 8/24 - 40m
-8/25 - 30m read wired article and study
+8/29 - 30m read wired article and study
+8/30 - 1h15m start talking about take home project

+split this into two blogs, against take homes and other approaches

 Research:
 Read 5 articles on types of technical interviews